alsalti64/press-start/README.md

 - Standardized navigation across all pages
 - Organized image assets in dedicated folders
 - Enhanced contact form functionality
-- Improved mobile responsiveness
-- Added consistent styling throughout

 ## Technical Implementation

-- Built with simple HTML and CSS for easy maintenance
+- We are currently using HTML and CSS
-- Responsive design works on all devices
+- Responsive design works on all devices (Hopefully) :D
 - Clear folder structure for assets
-- Beginner-friendly code structure

 ## Conclusion

 The Press Start website successfully delivers gaming history content in an accessible, visually appealing format.
-The project maintains a nostalgic aesthetic while providing educational value about video game evolution.
+The project maintains a nostalgic aesthetic while providing educational value about video game evolution. :)!!